Dog & Cat Desexing Mitcham

 Please ensure you finish all medication as directed by our staff.

-We recommend checking your pet's wound twice a day.
-It should appear clean and dry, with minimal swelling and redness.
-Please contact the clinic if you notice excessive swelling, redness, or discharge.
+It is important to check your pet's wound twice a day to ensure it is clean and dry with minimal swelling and redness.
+If you notice excessive swelling, redness or discharge, please contact the clinic.

 Please contact or call us (03) 9899 9518 if you would like further information about our desexing options for your pet near Mitcham.